 Signals passed at danger

-A signal passed at danger (SPAD) occurs when a train passes a stop signal without authority to do so.
+A signal passed at danger (SPAD) occurs when a train passes a stop signal without authority.

 We provide a summary of the SPAD report quarterly in the National Rail Trends publication.